Principality of Montenegro: Reign of Danilo

-The Principality was formed on 13 March 1852 when Danilo I Petrović-Njegoš, formerly known as Vladika Danilo II, decided to renounce his ecclesiastical position as prince-bishop and married.
-The first Montenegrin constitution was proclaimed in 1855, known as "Danilo's Code".
-After centuries of theocratic rule, this turned Montenegro into a secular principality.
+The Principality was formed on 13 March 1852 when Vladika (prince-bishop) Danilo II decided to renounce ecclesiastical status, married, and secularized his realm.
+After centuries of theocratic rule, this turned Montenegro into a secular principality, with Danilo becoming Prince (Knjaz) Danilo I. The first Montenegrin constitution was proclaimed in 1855, known as "Danilo's Code".

 Grand Voivode Mirko Petrović, elder brother of Danilo I, led a strong army of 7,500 and won a crucial battle against the Turks (army of between 7,000 and 13,000) at Grahovac on 13 May 1858.
 The Turkish forces were routed.
 This victory forced the Great Powers to officially demarcate the borders between Montenegro and Ottoman Turkey, de facto recognizing Montenegro's centuries-long independence.
 Montenegro gained Grahovo, Rudine, Nikšić, more than half of Drobnjaci, Tušina, Uskoci, Lipovo, Upper Vasojevići, and part of Kuči and Dodoši tribal regions.